Experimental and computational comparison of freeze-thaw induced pressure generation in red and sugar maple: Results

 \subsection{Experimental data and temperature smoothing}

 Based on the experiments described in Section~\ref{sec:experiments}, we have chosen to focus our attention on two red maple trees (which we label R1 and R2 for convenience) and one sugar maple (labelled S1).
 A more detailed description of these experiments that emphasizes the temperature measurements can be found in \citet{wilmot-2006}.
 Air temperature data for all three trees are displayed in Figure~\ref{fig:tree-data}(left) over periods of 33 days (R1,R2) and 45 days (S1).
 These samples were singled out for comparison with numerical simulations because the air temperature in each case features several pronounced freeze--thaw cycles during the measurement period.
 Note that the temperature plot for sugar maple in Figure~\ref{fig:tree-data}b-i includes a second curve (red, dashed) showing the soil temperature at 30~cm depth which for most of the 45-day period remains positive, even during times when the air temperature is below zero.
-This provides strong evidence in support of the earlier assumption~\ref{assume:soil-liquid} that liquid water is available for root uptake even under freezing conditions.
+This provides strong evidence in support of the earlier assumption~\ref{assume:soil-liquid} that liquid water is available for root uptake or water extrusion even under freezing conditions.
+Water can be extruded from roots to soil if the sum of hydrostatic pressure ($\myrho g h$) and stem pressure exceeds the osmotic pressure of sugar and solutes in the xylem of minor roots.

 Although these air temperature measurements have an inherent large-scale oscillation that varies roughly on a daily period, the two zoomed-in views in Figures~\ref{fig:tree-data}a,b-i show that there are also significant fluctuations from one 15-minute time interval to the next.
-These rapid changes are likely due to a combination of local temperature variability and measurement errors and are a major distinguishing feature that sets these field measurements apart from others obtained under carefully-controlled laboratory conditions.
-Indeed, just such an experiment on black walnut trees \citep{ameglio-etal-2001} was used to validate a previous incarnation of our multiscale model \citep{graf-ceseri-stockie-2015} where the input temperatures was specified as a given smoothly-varying function of time.
+These rapid changes are likely due to a combination of local temperature variability and measurement errors and are a major distinguishing feature that sets these field measurements apart from others obtained under carefully controlled laboratory conditions.
+Indeed, just such an experiment on black walnut trees \citep{ameglio-etal-2001} was used to validate a previous incarnation of our multiscale model \citep{graf-ceseri-stockie-2015} where the input temperatures was specified as a given smoothly varying function of time.
 Consequently, our measurements for red/sugar maple provide an excellent opportunity to validate the model under more realistic conditions.